JulianLeviston/snaker-elm/README.md

 Things I'd like to change:

-* WebSockets with Phoenix
+* WebSockets with Phoenix.
-* Using something that uses `requestAnimationFrame` instead of `setTimeout`
+* Using something that uses `requestAnimationFrame` instead of `setTimeout`.
-* Possibly try re-building pieces in WebGL
+* Possibly try re-building pieces in WebGL.
-* Experiment with SVG instead of the `Html` library
+* Experiment with SVG instead of the `Html` library.
 * Network Multiplayer (To test out writing some Elixir).
-* "Levels" (more to come).
+* "Levels" (more to come): implement new ideas for features to make it really fun.
 * A more consistent timing system for the apples to appear.
 * Remove the grid and make the styling nicer.
 * A more interesting scoring system.